spacetelescope/jwst/docs/jwst/align_refs/description.rst

 of individual PSF images that have been aligned to the first integration in the science target exposure.

-The simplification of aligning to the first science integration is due to flight data showing minimal drifts during an observation in line-of-sight pointing, or in PSF properties.
+Note that aligning to the first science integration is sufficient because flight data shows that there are minimal drifts during an observation in line-of-sight pointing, or in PSF properties.

 Shifts between each PSF and target image are computed using the